michellab/a3fe/README.md

 ### Examples

 Create a run directory and copy `EnsEquil/EnsEquil/data/example_input` to <your run directory>/input.
-Replace the `system.*` and `morph.pert` files as you would for a standard SOMD simulation (these can be generated using [BioSimSpace](https://biosimspace.openbiosim.org/)), modify `somd.cfg` to change the simulation settings, and change the SLURM options in `run_somd.sh` to fit your SLURM installation.
+Replace the `system.*` and `somd.pert` files as you would for a standard SOMD simulation (these can be generated using [BioSimSpace](https://biosimspace.openbiosim.org/)), modify `somd.cfg` to change the simulation settings, and change the SLURM options in `run_somd.sh` to fit your SLURM installation.
 EnsEquil can then be run through ipython:

 ```
 ipython